A Dramatic College Football Season

 Week 7 - The Fall of Penn State, James Franklin Fired

 Penn State struggles as senior quarterback Drew Allar suffers a college career ending injury in the last quarter of the game in coming back against the Northwestern Wildcats.
-The Wildcats defeated the Nittany Lions 22-21, ultimately landing in James Franklin being fired and moving onto Virginia Tech.
+The loss ultimately led James Franklin being fired the next day, and moving onto Virginia Tech.

 James Franklin’s Final Press Conference

-Week 8: Championship Contenders Revisit the East coast v Rutgers
+Week 8: Championship Contenders Revisit the East coast to face Rutgers

 The Oregon Ducks make a statement in the 56-10 romp against the Rutgers Scarlet Knights.
 Oregon QB Dante Moore throws for 290 yards with four touchdowns.